Precision Machining

 • Safety glasses (provided)

-Career Potential Upon Completion of the Program Career Potential with further Education and Training
+Career Potential Upon Completion of the Program

 • CAD/CAM (computer assisted design/manufacturing) operations